 Riley Children’s Health is honored to be nationally recognized for pediatric care.
 The skilled healthcare professionals, innovative clinical trials and advanced equipment and techniques at Riley Hospital for Children at IU Health all serve one purpose: to improve the health of children.

 Riley Hospital for Children at IU Health is honored to be ranked among the top children’s hospitals in the country by U.S.News & World Report.
-In 2017-18, we ranked in 10 out of 10 pediatric specialties, and remain the only nationally ranked children’s hospital in Indiana.
+In 2018-19, we ranked in 8 pediatric specialties, and remain the only nationally ranked children’s hospital in Indiana.

-In addition, five specialty programs are ranked in the top 25.
-The following specialties at Riley at IU Health are recognized in the 2017-18 edition of U.S.News & World Report’s Best Children’s Hospitals:
+In addition, six specialty programs are ranked in the top 25.
+The following specialties at Riley at IU Health are recognized in the 2018-19 edition of U.S.News & World Report’s Best Children’s Hospitals: